Clinton County Genealogical Society

 Barb Daulton, Corresponding Secretary

-Membership in the Clinton County Genealogical Society is $20.
+Membership in the Clinton County Genealogical Society is $20 per household.
 The membership year is from January 1 to December 31.
 Membership received after September 1 will be applied toward the next calendar year unless we are otherwise instructed.
 For more information on Membership.

 The Clinton Chronicle

 A quarterly newsletter published January, April, July and October; The Clinton Chronicle lists upcoming meetings, reports of past meetings, upcoming regional events of genealogical interest, new books received for the genealogy library, surname queries, and articles of local genealogical interest.
 An index of all Chronicles is available for researching past issues.
 Members may submit queries free of charge.

 Regular CCGS meetings are 7:00 p.m. on the fourth Monday of each month at the Clinton County History Center, 149 E. Locust St., Wilmington, Ohio (unless otherwise noted).
 Each session includes a topic of interest to society members.
 See Programs and Events for specifics.

 Any member of CCGS who is a direct descendant of an individual who settled in the area now encompassed by the County of Clinton by the end of 1820 may become a member of the First Families of Clinton County.
 Applications are available in the History Center Library or download the form HERE.

 Any member of CCGS who is a direct descendant, or a collateral relative, of any person with Clinton County ties who served in the Civil War, for the Union or the Confederacy, is eligible to become a member of The Society of Civil War Families of Clinton County.
 The person must have lived or died in Clinton County or served in a Clinton County unit.
 Service is not limited to a Clinton County outfit.
 "Squirrel Hunters" and "Spies," male or female, are also eligible.
 Applications are available in the History Center Library or click HERE.